lethabondumo/tailwind-css-intro/README.md

 ## What we will be doing today

 - This is purly styling tutorial.
 You won't be writing any JavaScript/React.
 All the React code has already been written for you.
+- We will be designing a card with text and icons and adding styling to the card, buttons and page
+- I have gone with a person for this tutorial, but you are free to make a card for a pet or a place, etc. Feel free to use the Pravatar images or choose one of your own

 ## Branches